 Don't you hate when you find the perfect image for your blog post, except that it's horizontal and you need it to be vertical?

 Pinterest is a wellspring of traffic for many bloggers, and vertical pins perform tremendously better than horizontal.
-You should be making several vertical pins for each blog post, which means you need a supply of good photos to choose from.
+You should be making several tall pins for each blog post, which means you need a supply of good photos to choose from.

 So what's a blogger to do when most images on free stock photo sites are horizontal?